Ceudan/Coden_Portfolio/README.md

 # Project 4: Sliding Puzzle Solver

 Worked in a team of 3 to create an automated sliding puzzle solver using Deep CNN's and advanced combinatoric algorithms.
-Pipeline consisted of pre-processing raw scenic images into a sliding puzzle structure, fine-tuning pretrained Deep CNN's to predict the likelihood of sub-peices being conjoined, and utilising a solving algorithm to rearrangle the subpieces into the estimated most likely original configuration.
+Pipeline consisted of pre-processing raw scenic images into a sliding puzzle structure, fine-tuning pretrained Deep CNN's to predict the likelihood of sub-peices being conjoined, and utilising a solving algorithm to place the subpieces into the estimated most likely original configuration.

 All Deep CNN's achieved an adjacency prediction accuracy of over 90%.
 Importantly, by testing various pre-trained architectures such as RESNet, RESNext and VGG we were able to deduce useful insights regarding the application of CNN's to these types of image comparisons.
 Namely, shorter wider CNN's outperform deeper ones.
 This was due to the models facing significant error when comparing images lacking in large features (ex. subpieces of the sky).
 Here they had to use localized pixel level details instead.
 We hypothesiszed this may prove difficult for Deep CNN's were localized information is lost in its deeper layers, especially when tuning models pretrained for object recognition.

+Next Steps: One day I hope to have enough time to return to this project and build the configuration solver using state of the art reinforcement learning.